franciscomesquitaAI/franciscomesquitaAI.github.io/index.md

 <span class="fa fa-book-open about-icon">
 </span>
 I absolutely love doing scientifc research.
 It helps me exploring new ideas, and figuring out how things work.
 It's like a thrilling adventure where every discovery feels like unlocking a new piece of the puzzle!
-I usually like to research on the application of machine learning methods in healthcare.
 The publications page shows all my publications to date.